Sweating Out a Hangover: Myths, Facts, and a Better Alternative

 If you suffer from mild hangover perspiration, the following tips will help you reduce sweating and prevent dehydration:

 Night sweats are in most cases temporary, but they may continue for up to 24 hours after you had your last drink.
-In some extreme instances you can get a two day hangover.
+In some extreme instances, you can get a two-day hangover.
+Night sweats have nothing to do with getting alcohol out of your system more quickly.
+This reaction may also occur in people with a genetic alcohol intolerance.

 You should consult your doctor if you’re not sure what’s causing your night sweats or if you have any accompanying symptoms.